Full Race Recap, Analysis & Official Top 10 – UCI MTB World Series Round 1

 And if this race is any indication, the 2026 season is going to be absolutely stacked.

 Jerwin Mtb is a mountain biking content creator and gear analyst behind Elev8MTB.
-With hands-on experience in downhill and trail riding, he focuses on bike technology, real-world performance testing, and industry insights across the Philippines and Australia.
+Graduate at Kaplan Business School Sydney Australia in Masters Research.
+As a hobby in mountain biking he has hands-on experience in downhill and trail riding, he focuses on bike technology, real-world performance testing, and industry insights across the Philippines and Australia as part of his research.